WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// True if the website is responsive, false if only desktop.
 Available since v.17 "responsiveEnabled": true,

+	// True if responsive text and margin is enabled, false otherwise.
+Available since v.2026.2
+	// IMPORTANT: every field property and every util function related to responsive (for example marginCSSResponsive and paddingCSSResponsive properties of margin field,
+	// or sizePtResponsive and sizePxResponsive in font field) already checks if responsive is enabled; use this property ONLY to implement custom logic depending on
+	// whether responsiveTextMargin is enabled or not "responsiveTextMargin": true,

 	// The available breakpoints array.
 	// Its minimum size is 1, the maximum is up to the user.
 	"breakpoints":